 11. Ford Mustang GT

-This is a big step up from previous generations of the Mustang.
-On the other hand, if you want even more power and exclusivity, then you might consider looking for the 2012 Mustang Shelby GT500, which offers a 500 horsepower engine.
+This is a big step up from previous generations of the Mustang, even those with a V8.
+On the other hand, if you want even more power and exclusivity, then you might consider looking for the 2012 Mustang Shelby GT500, which offers a 500-horsepower engine.
 The 2012 GT500 has begun to sink below the $30,000 price for higher-mileage examples.
 The Mustang GT trim receives a good rating for reliability, meaning you don't have to trade power for dependability.

 12. Audi TT Coupe